List of graffiti and street-art injuries and deaths: Electric arcs

-For an electric arc to occur there does not need to be a metallic object on a persons body as the high amount of water in human bodies is enough to create an electric arc.
-In 2013 a 15 year-old was train surfing when an electric arc jumped over to their body from over head power lines.
-He was taken to hospital and was in a critical but stable condition and it was thought that he had not "...touched the cables but was struck by an arc of electricity after getting too close to the wires."

-In 2012 a person climbed onto the roof of a train and after the train moved a few metres they were hit by an electric arc and the train stopped moving due to a short circuit.
-The person fell off the side of the train and they received burns to 75% of their body, were put into an artificial coma and were in a very critical condition.
-At the time of the accident it was commented that "The current radiates from a cable like that up to 1.5 meters away.
-This is called an arc.
-So you don't even have to touch the line directly to get an electric shock...".
-It was further commented that in Moscow, when people are riding "...on the roof of an electric train, there is a risk of injury due to electric shock at a distance of up to 1.5 meters from the high-voltage contact wire.
+For an electric arc to occur there does not need to be a metallic object on a persons body as the high amount of water in human bodies is enough to create an electric arc and it has been commented that "...on the roof of an electric train, there is a risk of injury due to electric shock at a distance of up to 1.5 meters from the high-voltage contact wire.
 That is, to receive a strong electric shock, it is not necessary to touch the wire - it is enough to be in close proximity.
 The nominal voltage of the contact wire is 3000 volts.
 Under operating conditions, it varies from 2000 to 4000 volts.
 The distance at which the electric current strikes varies depending on the voltage in the contact network and climatic conditions - for example, humidity or air temperature."

+In 2013 a 15 year-old was train surfing when an electric arc jumped over to his body from overhead power lines.
+He was taken to hospital and was in a critical but stable condition, and it was thought that he had not "...touched the cables but was struck by an arc of electricity after getting too close to the wires."
+In 2012, a 17-year-old in Ebersberg climbed onto the roof of a train; after the train moved a few metres, he was hit by an electric arc, and the train stopped moving due to a short circuit.
+He fell off the side of the train and received burns to 75% of his body.
+He was put into an artificial coma and was in a very critical condition.
+At the time of the accident it was commented that "The current radiates from a cable like that up to 1.5 meters away.
+This is called an arc.
+So you don't even have to touch the line directly to get an electric shock...".